 Finding Accommodation Where Space Is Limited

-Space is naturally a major issue in a city like Mumbai.
+Space is a major issue in a city like Mumbai.
 High-quality, spacious rental accommodation is scarce and rather expensive.
 Even luxurious modern apartment blocks built specifically with expats in mind can seem a bit cramped.
-Yet they often provide excellent facilities such as gyms, gardens, playgrounds, and club houses.
+They often provide excellent facilities such as gyms, gardens, playgrounds, and club houses, though.
 Living there can be a fantastic communal experience, especially for expats with children.

-People who are looking for individual space and privacy, however, might be better advised to get a house in the suburbs.
-The decision is a tough one especially considering the importance of your location in a city like Mumbai, where getting around always takes more time than expected.
-Popular expat neighborhoods in Mumbai include Powai, Bandra West, and Juhu in the north of Mumbai, Worli, Lower Parel, and Prabhadevi in mid-town, and a variety of residential areas in southern Mumbai.
+People who are looking for individual space and privacy, however, might want to get a house in the suburbs.
+The decision is a tough one, especially considering the importance of your location in a city like Mumbai, where getting around always takes more time than expected.
+Although, in comparison to other big Indian cities, Mumbai’s public transportation system is considered very good.
+Popular expat neighborhoods in Mumbai include Andheri East and West, Powai, Bandra, and Juhu in the north of Mumbai, Worli, Lower Parel, and Prabhadevi in mid-town, and the very affluent residential areas in southern Mumbai.

 When looking for accommodation, you can consult a real estate agent, a relocation agency, the local listings in newspapers, or search online.
-Most real estate agents in Mumbai have an online database of available property.
-One such website is that of Expat Properties Mumbai, but ultimately it’s probably best to ask your employer or other expats for personal recommendations.
+Most real estate agents in Mumbai have a website with available apartments, such as Expat Properties Mumbai.
+It’s also a good idea to ask your employer or other connections you have for personal recommendations.

 Schools in Mumbai: A Place to Learn Close to Home

 Indian state schools suffer from underfunding, facing the problems of a lack of modern facilities and staff.
-However, as a cosmopolitan metropolis, Mumbai has several private international schools catering to its ever-growing expat population and the affluent urban classes:
+However, as is very common in large Indian cities, Mumbai has several private international schools catering to its ever-growing expat population and affluent urban classes: